PhangsTeam/pycprops/README.md

                     propsname='mycube.props.fits')
 ```

-The results of the `pycprops` code is an assignment file (`mycube.asgn.fits`) and a FITS BINTABLE catalog of GMC properties.
+The results of the `pycprops` code is an assignment file (`mycube.asgn.fits`) and a FITS BINTABLE (`mycube.props.fits`) catalog of GMC properties.
 The tags in that catalog are described in the table below.

  | Tag Name | Description |
  |----------|------------|